-Amy-Joyce Hastings last night participated in a read through of the feature length script for Lily, set for production in early 2019.
+Amy-Joyce Hastings last night participated in a read through of the feature length script for Lily, set for production next year.
 The script was written by Graham Cantwell and Katie McNiece, based on the multi award winning short film of the same name.
 Amy-Joyce will be reprising her role as Oonagh in the much expanded feature length film.
 She won the 2017 Underground Cinema Best Supporting Actress Award for this role in the short film version.

 Amy-Joyce has just wrapped filming Close to Nothing At All on location in Salzburg, Austria.
 The film is written and directed by Lisa Bröckl, produced by Saskia Eder for FH Salzburg with cinematography by Patrick Kamalzadeh.
 The hard hitting drama stars Amy-Joyce Hastings as Ava Collins alongside her onscreen family – Alicia Gerrard as Ailis, Andrea Kelly as Niamh, and Bill Murphy as Seán – the Collins family – with German actor Wolf Danny Homann (Michael) rounding out the ensemble cast.
 It is expected for completion in June 2019.

 Amy-Joyce attended the San Francisco Irish Film Festival as a special guest, sponsored by Culture Ireland.
 She is pictured here with the festival director Kate Gunning, and being interviewed by UC Berkeley’s Professor of Irish Studies Catherine Flynn, following the screening of Irish Shorts at the Delancey Street Theater.